gordyt/docker-zcs-dev-machine/README.md

 ## Running the system

-Just do a `docker-compose up -d`.
-The first time you do this it will have to create a base image `zimbra/zcs-ubuntu-1604:8.8.1-zcs-base`.
-This base image will have all of the `zimbra-*` packages already installed, but not yet configured.
-The actual configuration happens when the `zcs-dev` container is started.

-Configuring Zimbra is a bit time-consuming (although we are working on that) so even after the base image has been created, if you shut down your containers (`docker-compose down`) it does take a while to bring them back up again.
+Start by _downloading_ or _building_ the base image.

+### Downloading the base image

+	docker pull zimbra/zcs-dev:8.8.1

+### Building the base image

+	./build-image

+Just do a `docker-compose up -d` to start your development containers.

 Once the `docker-compose up -d` command returns, the containers are running.
 But the `zcs-dev` container will not be fully operational until it finishes the run time initialization.
+This takes about 1 minute.
+The majority of the time required to complete the initialization is with starting the Zimbra services.

-Issue this command if you want to follow the initialization progress:
+You can run this command to observe the initialization progress:

     docker logs -f zcs-dev

-Once you see something like this, the `zcs-dev` container will be fully operational:
+Once you see  this, the `zcs-dev` container will be fully operational:

-    Moving /tmp/zmsetup.20170817-195059.log to /opt/zimbra/log
+    STARTUP COMPLETE

 If you like, just combine the two commands: